What is Supervised Contact?

 You could have an independent person supervise the contact.

-There is a range of services provided by Catholic Care, Relationships Australia, or Children in Focus that provide the supervised contact in Sydney.
+There is a range of services provided by Catholic Care and Relationships Australia that provide the supervised contact in Sydney.

 If both parents agree, the supervisor could be a relative, mutual friend of the family or an individual known to the parents.
 Even the custodial parent can supervise contact.